Mateusgalieta/Laravel-AdminLTE3-Backoffice-Panel/README.md

 Welcome to the Laravel-AdminLTE3-Backoffice-Panel wiki!

-The project use packages: AdminLTE3, Laravel UI, spatie/laravel-activitylog and Laravel Framework Version 8.0
+The project use packages: AdminLTE3, Laravel UI, spatie/laravel-activitylog, Laravel Collective (Version 6.X) and Laravel Framework Version 8.0

 Is necessary has installed the Composer, Node, PHP 7.X+, Mysql Server.